-I am an Experience and Game Design Professor at the Stuttgart Media University with a Ph.D. in Experience Design and Game Studies from Aalborg University.
+I am an Experience and Game Design Professor at the Stuttgart Media University and a Conjoint Professor at the University of Newcastle in Australia with a Ph.D. in Experience Design and Game Studies from Aalborg University.
 In my research, I explore the creation of new interactive designs to support future cultural and creative experiences, with particular emphasis on games and transmedia storytelling.
 As a former manager for Research and Innovation at Sony Europe, I have worked on several large productions in the area of mobile entertainment, game design and interactive television.